dmzot/WeatherSmuck/readme.md

 Tested in Chrome and Firefox.

 ### Known issues
 The territory is not fully restricted by Moscow bounds.
-It was made by adding "Moscow" in search geoprovider but should be done by bounds.
+It was made by adding "Moscow" in search geoprovider but should be done by setting bounds.

 It's better to check the status of OpenWeatherMap API before user starts to choose the address.